 Do you need a building permit for a shed in your municipality?

 While there may not be many provincial requirements for building a shed or prefab garage, your city or borough is another story.
-All Quebec municipalities have shed construction criteria related to size, location, and a slew of other factors.
+All Quebec municipalities have shed construction regulations and criteria related to size, location, and a slew of other factors.
 Some municipalities require a permit under certain circumstances, while others require a construction permit for all cases.